Detecting Proxy Gaming in RL and LLM Alignment via Evaluator Stress Tests: RL Validation Experiments

 \subsection{Practical Implications}

-These results provide concrete guidance for reward function design: 1.
-Prioritize alignment with true objectives over simplicity 2.
-Use dense reward signals when possible to guide learning 3.
-Carefully evaluate complex reward functions for exploitation opportunities 4.
-Consider interaction effects when combining design choices
+These results provide concrete guidance for reward function design.
+Practitioners should prioritize alignment with true objectives over simplicity, as misalignment creates the largest vulnerability to hacking behaviors.
+Dense reward signals help guide learning and reduce opportunities for exploitation, while complex reward functions require careful evaluation for potential exploitation opportunities.
+When combining design choices, practitioners should consider interaction effects, as the benefits of alignment and density compound synergistically.